Symmetry Type Graphs on 4-Orbit maps: Characteristic system of vertices and faces

 \subsection{Main consequence}

-From previous discussion we shall study the $4$-orbit maps having symmetry type graph $4_A$, and we shall summarize through a table the feasible values taken by the degree of the vertices and the number appropriate of edges in the boundary of each face of the $4$-orbit map.
+With the elements introduced until this point, we shall study the $4$-orbit maps having symmetry type graph $4_A$, and we shall summarize through a table the feasible values taken by the degree of the vertices and the appropriate number of edges in the boundary of each face of the $4$-orbit map.